An incident has occured in Kela’s Text messaging service of the translation service for people with disabilities More information

 How to claim maternity allowance

 - Claim maternity allowance online.
-Log in to Kela's online customer service using your online banking user ID and password or a mobile certificate.
 Please note that the e-service is available in Finnish and Swedish only.

 - When claiming via the online customer service, state the child's expected due date.
 The system will show you the maternity allowance period, beginning 30 working days before the expected due date, which is the latest point at which the maternity leave must begin.
 If you wish to claim the maternity allowance to be paid to you earlier than normally, write the desired start date of your maternity leave, which can be 31-50 working days before the expected due date.